kazuki43zoo/mybatis-spring-native/README.md

 2022-01-05 17:47:18.695  INFO 2522 --- [ionShutdownHook] com.zaxxer.hikari.HikariDataSource       : HikariPool-1 - Shutdown completed.
 ```

-## How to install mybatis-spring-native-core and use it on your application
+## How to install integrating modules and use it on your application

-Install the mybatis-spring-native-core on your local repository as follows:
+Install the `mybatis-spring-native-core` on your local repository as follows:

 ```
 ./mvnw -pl mybatis-spring-native-core clean install
 ```

-Specify the mybatis-spring-native-core and mybatis-spring-boot-starter on `pom.xml` as follows:
+Specify the `mybatis-spring-native-core` and `mybatis-spring-boot-starter` on `pom.xml` as follows:

 ```xml
 <dependencies>